dotnet/reactive/Ix.NET/Documentation/adr/0002-System-Linq-Async-In-Net10.md

 A further complication is that some methods in `System.Interactive.Async` clash with methods in `System.Linq.AsyncEnumerable`.
 For example, `MaxByAsync` and `MinByAsync`.
 Originally `MinBy` and `MaxBy` were unique to Rx.NET and Ix.NET.
 But .NET 6.0 added operators with these names to LINQ to Objects.
 Confusingly, they were slightly different: the Rx.NET and Ix.NET versions recognize that there might not be a single minimum or maximum value, and thus provide a collection of all the entries that are at the maximum value, but the .NET runtime class library versions just pick one arbitrary winner.
 So at this point, `System.Interactive` renamed its versions to `MinByWithTies` and `MaxByWithTies`.
 Unfortunately that same change wasn't made in `System.Interactive.Async`, so we now have the same situation with `System.Linq.AsyncEnumerable`: the .NET runtime class libraries now define `MinByAsync` and `MaxByAsync` extension methods for `IAsyncEnumerable<T>`, and these take the same arguments as the ones in `System.Interactive.Async`, but have a different return type, and have different behaviour!

+One more important point to consider is that although LINQ to `IAsyncEnumerable<T>` _mostly_ consists of extension methods, there are a few static methods.
+(E.g., `AsyncEnumerable.Range`, which the .NET library implements, and `AsyncEnumerable.Create`, which is does not.)
+With extension methods, the compiler does not have a problem with multiple identically-named types in different assemblies all defining extension methods as long as the individual methods do not conflict.
+However, non-extension methods are a problem.
+If `System.Linq.Async` were to continue to define a public `AsyncEnumerable` type, then calls to `AsyncEnumerable.Range` would fail to compile: even though there would only be a single `Range` method (supplied by the new `System.Linq.AsyncEnumerable`) this would fail to compile because `AsyncEnumerable` itself is an ambiguous class name.
+So it will be necessary for the public API of `System.Linq.Async` v7 not to define an `AsyncEnumerable` type.
+This places some limits on how far we can go with source-level compatibility.
+(Binary compatibility is not a problem because the runtime assemblies can continue to define this type.)

 ## Decision